YouTube lets us demonstrate how Edzo works and share teaching ideas that benefit from visual explanation.Documentation Index

 Production values

 We aim for clear and helpful over polished and expensive.
 A well-lit screen recording with good audio and clear narration is more valuable than a high-budget production that takes weeks to create.
+A few practical guidelines:- Audio matters most: invest in a decent microphone.
+Viewers will tolerate average video quality, but poor audio drives people away.

 - Keep intros short: get to the point within the first 10 seconds.
 Teachers are busy.